yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 TSVD, from my own limited understanding, is a reduction method much like Principal Component Analysis (PCA), except that it only 'shrinks' vertically.
 It is commonly used together with TFIDF since TSVD has the ability to 'merge' together word vectors that have similar scores in the dataset (in simple stats language, high positive correlation).
 Such modelling would tend to group together words that belong to similar topics, since they appear in large amounts in a small subset of documents.

-Ok I admit, I just plug and played :X

 So in my case, the end result would be 1500 truncated columns of various ngram range.
-This method also helps manage computer memory :wink:
+This method also helps manage computer memory better.

-Unfortunately for me I kinda 'lost' the words used in the process so...
+Unfortunately for this method, there is no way we can determine which exact words or phrases influence the results anymore.

 ### Feature removal